Monitor your GitHub Repos with Docker and Prometheus

 service section.

 with the token you generated earlier.
-Next, replace the REPOS
+Next, replace it with the REPOS , I REPOS

-with your desired REPOS with which you want to track.
-In my example I have selected the Docker and freeCodeCamp REPOS as they offer lots of movement and stats.
+you want to track.
+In my example, I selected the Docker and freeCodeCamp REPOS as they offer lots of movement and stats.

 metrics: